 Students are not permitted to use office or classroom phones except for emergencies.
-Public pay telephones are provided in the Floyd Building and the Administration Building located near Technology Foundations classroom.
+Public pay telephones are provided in the Floyd Building and the Administration Building.
 Cellular phones and/or pagers are not allowed to be turned on during class time.